benzol45/MT_general/README.md

 UI for:
 * ordering new marking code pools
-* printing product labels with DataMatrix code and serial namber to label printer.
+* printing product labels with DataMatrix code and serial number to label printer.
 Size of label 30x20 mm.
-* viewing report how much labels are now unused (now does'n work, will make in future)
+* viewing report how much labels are now unused (now doesn't work, will make in future)

 ## Marking
 Don't have it now.
 Link to repository will be here.